 Final Landscape Plan Requirements

-The submission of a final Landscape Plan to the Principal Certifier, prior to the release of the Construction Certificate.
+A final Landscape Plan shall be submitted to the Principal Certifier, prior to the release of the Construction Certificate.
 The final Landscape Plan shall address the following requirements:

 planting of indigenous plant species native to the Illawarra Region such as: Syzygium smithii (syn Acmena smithii) Lilly pilly, Archontophoenix cunninghamiana Bangalow palm, Backhousia myrtifolia Grey myrtle, Elaeocarpus reticulatus Blueberry ash, Livistona australis Cabbage palm tree, Syzygium paniculatum Brush cherry.
 A further list of suitable suggested species may be found in Wollongong Development Control Plan 2009 – Chapter E6: Landscaping;

+continuation of Level 5 perimeter planting to the south and west edges of the east balcony/roof terrace.

 a schedule of proposed planting, including botanic name, common name, expected mature height and staking requirements as well as number of plants and pot sizes;

 a connected maintenance access path must be provided from communal area to both sections of the raised planters to allow access between the different levels of planters to allow maintenance of these areas for people and equipment.